The Remote Workforce & Digital Transformation

 As organizations make decisions on remote options, it’s the perfect time to consider a more intentional and anticipatory plan for embracing digital change.
 The ability to anticipate your organization’s future and the role of technology within your workforce will be a determining factor of success.
 Let’s talk about what digital transformation means for your company.

 What is Digital Transformation?

-Digital Transformation isn’t just about the technology that’s used, it also includes how your employees work together and collaborate.
-Digital transformation changes how your business functions and how products and services are delivered.
+Digital Transformation isn’t just about the technology; it also includes how your employees work together and collaborate.
+Digital transformation changes how your business functions and delivers products and services.
 It completely disrupts the culture of how business used to be run.
 The phrase “People, Processes, and Technology” represents this well.

 Importance of Buy-In

 For digital transformation to work successfully, it needs to be understood and supported by leadership, and we’re not just referring to IT leadership.
-Digital transformation isn’t an IT initiative, it’s a strategy that touches every part of a business.
+Digital transformation isn’t an IT initiative; it’s a strategy that touches every part of an organization.
 Understanding the business impact and the trends that can help you build a scalable plan will require a team approach.
 More than likely, it will also require rethinking how you run your business.

-It’s not limited to the Uber’s and Amazon’s of the world, it’s something that all companies need to not only consider but act on if they want to remain in business in the future.
-Digital transformation requires Change Champions and cannot be spearheaded by only one person.
-Sometimes it makes sense to dive in headfirst, while other times, it makes more sense to just dip a toe in.
-One thing is for certain, transformation is not a cookie-cutter approach and should be viewed as something that will continuously evolve with the changing priorities of the company.
+These approaches are not limited to the Uber’s and Amazon’s of the world; it’s something that all companies need to not only consider but act on if they want to remain in business 5, 10, or 20 years down the road.
+Depending on your specific situation, it may make sense to dive in headfirst, but it may make more sense for others just to dip their toe.
+As you develop your digital transformation strategy, consider including Change Champions to keep you focused on your goals and moving forward.
+Keep in mind that transformation is not a cookie-cutter approach and should be viewed as something that will continuously evolve with the changing priorities of the company.